apache/streams-master/src/site/markdown/faq.md

 ###    Can't I just use "*third-party SDK*" to do the same thing?

-For any specific data collection, processing, or storage function there are several if not tens of basic implementations on GitHub.
-There may be language-specific libraries published by a vendor backing the technology in question.
+Describe any specific data collection, processing, or storage function and there are probably several if not tens of basic implementations on GitHub.
+There may even be language-specific libraries published by a vendor with a commercial interest in a related technology.

-However, in general there are a set of tradeoffs involved relying on these package.
-They often have transitive dependencies.
-They may not use performant HTTP and JSON libraries.
-The object representations and lifecycle mechanisms they provide may not be consistent with the rest of your code.
-They may source configuration properties in a problematic or cumbersome fashion.
-Their licenses may be restrictive or undocumented.
+However, in general there are a set of tradeoffs involved when relying on these packages.

+* They often have transitive dependencies.
+* They may not use performant HTTP and JSON libraries.
+* The object representations and lifecycle mechanisms they provide may not be consistent with the rest of your code.
+* They may source configuration properties in a problematic or cumbersome fashion.
+* Their licenses may be restrictive or undocumented.

-Streams goes to great lengths to regularize many of these issues so they are uniform across existing modules, and easy to reuse within new modules.
-Where quality java libraries exist, their most useful parts may be included within a streams module, while parts of their classpath are excluded.
+Streams goes to great lengths to regularize many of these issues so that they are uniform across project modules, and easy to reuse within new and external modules.

+Where quality java libraries exist, their most useful parts may be included within a streams module, with unnecessary or difficult parts of their dependency tree excluded.

 ###    Where do I start?

-Navigate the list of 'Getting Started' recommendations in order to get up and running with streams.
+Work your way through the list of 'Tutorial' items above to get up and running with streams.

+Then browse the 'Getting Started' items to learn more about how streams works and why.

 ###    How can I help?